katharinebeaumont/QMaze/README.md

 You will need: [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and preferably, [Netbeans](https://netbeans.org/) which has support for JavaFX projects and Ant.

-Either build the jar using build.xml, then run `java -jar dist/QMaze.jar` or (in an IDE) run the project from src/qmaze/QMaze.java.
+Once you have coded things, either build the jar using build.xml, then run `java -jar dist/QMaze.jar` or (in an IDE) run the project from src/qmaze/QMaze.java.

+In the meantime, see a working version in example/QMaze.jar (run `java -jar example/QMaze.jar`).
+Try to get a feel for how the hyperparameters work.

+## Hyperparameters

+The Learning Rate controls how fast the robot builds up a memory of the rewards it encounters in the Q Table.

+Press 'Instructions' to see more information about these.

+Have a play with these, and see what the effect is on learning and the optimal path.
+(See 'Creating your maze' below for info on how to use the UI).

 ## Get coding!